SiobhanBaines/MS1-Portfolio/README.md

 1. **A new visitor to the site**

-   As a new visitor to the site I want the information to be clear and concise so that I can easily understand what the site is about, I want to be able to easily navigate around the site to find all its content and I may want to be to check out their social media for any other useful information.
+   As a new visitor to the site I want the information to be clear and concise so that I can easily understand what the site is about.
+I want to be able to easily navigate around the site to find all the information that is available including be able to download a copy of the curriculum vitae and the facility to check out their social media for any other useful information.

 2. **A recruiter**

-   As a recruiter I want this site to clearly showcase her ability and the technologies she is adept in using so that I can compare her skill set to those of my client.
+   As a recruiter I want this site to clearly showcase her career and educational history.
+I want to easily check her skill set comparing it against those required by my client.
+The ability to download her curriculum vitae will help to speed up the recruitment process and allow me to share her details with my client.
+I will need to have a quick and easy way to contact her if she meets the required criteria.

 3. **An employer**

-   As an employer I want her site to show me some of her personality as well as her technologically skill set so that I can evaluate her fit with my team.
+   As an employer I want her site to show me some of her personality as well as her technologically and soft skill sets so that I can evaluate her fit with my team and the job.
+I will want to contact her if she fits the profile I have in mind.

 ### *Strategy*
 My design objective was to create a website showcasing a high-level of my technical skill set.
 I wanted the information to be easily accessible, clear and concise but at the same time giving the visitor everything they might want or need.

 ### *Scope*
-At the same time as providing a good outline of my skills and experience for a prospective employer I wanted to make the experience of using the site as enjoyable as possible and give them the facility to download my curriculum vitae and/or contract me directly as well as the ability to check out all my social media presence.
+At the same time as providing a good outline of my skills and experience for a prospective employer I want to make the experience of using the site as enjoyable as possible and give them the facility to download my curriculum vitae and/or contract me directly as well as the ability to check out all my social media presence.
+I want some of my personality and style to come across in the site.

 ### *Structure*
-My landing page will be very simple with only my name and job title in the centre, the header navigation and the footer links.
+My landing page will be very simple with only my name and job title in the centre, a header navigation bar with the facility to download my CV and social media links on a static footer.

 ![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS1-Portfolio/blob/3ed4294aa8e1cb3cc202dc00b44f3063ae524b19/assets/reference_documents/images_readme/test-results-images/home_desktop.PNG)